proycon/analiticcl/README.md

 ### Lexicon File

-The lexicon is a TSV file (tab separated fields) containing either validated words (``--lexicon``) or corpus-derived words (``--corpus``), one lexicon entry per line.
+The lexicon is a TSV file (tab separated fields) containing either validated or corpus-derived words or phrases, one lexicon entry per line.
 The first column typically (this is configurable) contains the word and the optional second column contains the absolute frequency count.
 If no frequency information is available, all items in the lexicon carry the exact same weight.

 Multiple lexicons may be passed and analiticcl will remember which lexicon was matched against, so you could use this information for some simple tagging.
+Order matter here, only the first match is returned.

 ### Variant List